Bilaspur–Nagpur section: Speed limits

-The entire Howrah–Nagpur–Mumbai line is classified as a "Group A" line which can take speeds up to 160 km/hr.
+The entire Howrah–Nagpur–Mumbai line is planned to be upgraded into a "Group A" line which would let it take speeds up to 160 km/h.

 Passenger movement

 Bilaspur, Raipur, Durg and Nagpur on this line are amongst the top hundred booking stations of Indian Railway.
 About 1 to 1.2 million passengers travel from here.

 Narrow gauge rail museum

 A Narrow Gauge Rail Museum was inaugurated at Nagpur on 14 December 2002.
 It was accorded the status at par with National Rail Museum, New Delhi.